I was doing my daily activity of lurking on a forum for freelancers when I stumbled upon a thread about insurance.

 "I only have it because it was contractually required"

-Professional indemnity covers a multitude of scenarios, but I like to break it down to protecting you from careless mistakes and problem clients.
+Professional indemnity insurance covers a multitude of scenarios, but I like to think of it as insurance for careless mistakes and problem clients.

-At With Jack we're trying to move away from the 'check a box' mindset and prove insurance is valuable.
-We do that through sharing real stories and being there when our customers need us.
+At With Jack we're trying to move away from the 'tick a box' mindset and prove insurance is valuable.
+We do that by sharing real stories and being there when our customers need us.

 If thinking about whether you need insurance, it's quite simple.
-44% of freelancers will be stung by a client.
-Insurance exists to protect you financially and legally when that happens.
+Most freelancers will run into a problem client at some point in their career.
+Insurance exists to keep you in business when that happens.
 If that sounds helpful, get insured.